Find Affordable College Courses

 University of Oklahoma undergraduate students pay an average of $9,312 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, journalism graduates from University of Oklahoma carry an average student debtload of $21,529.
 The average monthly payment of a loan this size is about $602, assuming that the borrower is on a 10-year repayment plan.

-UCO undergraduate students pay an average of $8,030 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UCO are $8,030 per year.
 The average amount in student loans that journalism majors at UCO take out while working on their Bachelor's Degree is $23,302.

-UCO also took the #5 spot in our Best Journalism Bachelor’s Degree Schools in Oklahoma rankings.
+UCO not only placed well in our value ranking, but it is also #5 on our Best Journalism Bachelor’s Degree Schools in Oklahoma list.

 Full Journalism at University of Central Oklahoma Report